-Klonopin (clonazepam), a prescription drug, has become an alternative to drinking alcohol by many young people, according to police.
-That is, Klonopin is a drug substituted for alcohol by underage people.
+Klonopin, a prescription drug.
+It has become an alternative to drinking alcohol by many young people.
+That’s according to police.
+So Klonopin is a drug substituted for alcohol by underage people.

-With increasing crackdowns on the availability of alcoholic beverages to youth, they increasingly turn to alternatives.
-Although readily available, Klonopin can be very dangerous, especially when taken with certain other substances.
+Crackdowns have been made on the sale of alcohol to youth.
+So they turn to alternatives.
+Although readily available, Klonopin can be very dangerous.
+Especially when it’s taken with certain other things.

 “The schools have been very effective in tackling the use of alcohol at school functions.”
-That says the police chief of Arlington, Virginia.
-To counter that effectiveness, young people are turning to drugs like Klonopin, which is difficult to detect.
+That says the police chief of Arlington, VA.
+To counter that effectiveness, young people are turning to drugs like Klonopin.
+These are very hard to detect.

 “Safer” than Pot or Alcohol

-Marijuana can affect behavior much longer than alcohol.
-And it may be much more dangerous for driving and other activities.
-However, it is much safer in that people are very rarely arrested for driving while drugged.
+Marijuana (pot) can affect behavior much longer than alcohol.
+And it may be much more dangerous for driving.
+But it is much safer in that people are very rarely arrested for driving while drugged.

-Drug counselor Allison Whitney says that she got into several crashes as a teenager because of smoking pot while driving.
-Although she would get pulled over for erratic driving, police would always let her go because she passed breath tests.
+Drug counselor Allison Whitney says that she got into several crashes as a teenager.
+That was because of smoking pot while driving.
+She would get pulled over for erratic driving.
+Yet police would always let her go.
+That’s because she always passed breath tests.

-Ms. Whitney says marijuana is especially attractive to teenagers.
-It’s easier to hide than alcohol and a person can get high faster than they can get intoxicated.
+Ms. Whitney says pot is especially attractive to teenagers.
+It’s easier to hide than alcohol.
+Also a person can get high faster than they can get drunk.
 Another advantage is that most parents don’t detect pot.

-In addition, nation-wide research shows it’s easier for young people to buy marijuana than beer.
+Also research shows it’s easier for young people to buy pot than beer.
 That’s because of increased crackdowns against the sale of alcohol to underage persons.

-Klonopin is now on the growing list of alternatives to alcoholic beverages.
-It includes Ativan, Oxycontin, Valium, Xanax, Librium and Vicodin, among others.
+Klonopin is now on the growing list of alternatives to alcohol.
+It includes Ativan, Oxycontin, Valium, Xanax, Librium, and Vicodin.